What is the fitness routine like for athletes who require a supernatural physique?

-Will’s daily training regime is relentless as he seeks to optimise his personal performance in every race.
+Will’s daily training regime is relentless as he seeks to optimize his personal performance in every race.

-“Many people, probably Polar too when we first started talking, don’t understand just how fit today’s professional racing drivers have to be able to perform at their optimum,” Will Davison says.
+“Many people don’t understand just how fit today’s professional racing drivers have to be.”

-Will explains that the key to success is to remain calm mentally to make decisive decisions, to maintain absolute focus under extreme levels of load and endurance.
+The key to success for a racing car driver is to remain calm mentally to be able to make rapid decisions and to maintain absolute focus under extreme levels of load and endurance.

-“Add to that the constant lateral and longitudinal forces whilst strapped in tight.
+“Add the constant lateral and longitudinal forces while strapped in tight.
 Plus trying to finesse and maintain control with the brake, which is often more important than the steering wheel itself.”